Skip to main content

 Philosophy Departmental Seminars

 Upcoming talks in the Philosophy Departmental Seminar Series are listed below.
-Seminars are held on Thursdays (unless indicated on the schedule) from 3:30-5:00pm in the Auditorium, Level 1, RSSS Building.
-They're followed by tea and a casual dinner within walking distance of campus.
+Seminars are held on Thursdays (unless indicated on the schedule) from 3:30-5:00 pm in the Auditorium, Level 1, RSSS Building.
+They are followed by drinks and a casual dinner within walking distance of campus.
 All are welcome.

 Other philosophy seminars at ANU